Carmen: Synopsis, Character Map

 Micaëla leaves.

 We march with the guards.
-Blow, trumpet.
-The little soldier’s march.
+Blow the trumpet.
+The little soldiers are marching.

 Avec la garde montante